-Safety Tips (continued) any other drug (except as prescribed by a doctor).
-This increases the risk of overdose.
+Safety Tips (continued)

-Prescription drugs should never be shared with anyone else.
-This is both illegal and possibly dangerous.
+- ✔ Opioids should never be mixed with alcohol or with any other drug (except as prescribed by a doctor) because this greatly increases the risk of overdose. - ✓ Prescription drugs should never be shared with anyone else.
+This is both illegal and dangerous.

-🛑 A LIFESAVING DRUG
+A LIFESAVING DRUG

-Naloxone is a lifesaving medication.
-It can reverse opioid overdose and restore breathing.
+Naloxone is a medication that can reverse opioid overdose and restore breathing.
 It can save a victim's life if administered quickly enough.
-Naloxone can be used by medical professionals and ordinary people.
+Naloxone is used by medical personnel, but programs are underway to also make it available to opioid users, their friends, and other potential bystanders.